InfinityZero3000/InfinityZero3000/README.md

 - Still building familiarity across application code, databases, APIs, and deployment.
 - Learning to think about software structure and how to write code that's easier to maintain.
 - Exploring AI as a product capability, not just a novelty feature.
-- Open to internship and junior opportunities.
+- Open to internship and fresher opportunities.

----

-## Selected Work

-### Enterprise Network Analytics
-A platform-oriented project for enterprise relationship analysis, ingestion pipelines, graph analytics, and AI-assisted insight generation.

-### John Henry Fashion
-A web development project focused on cloning, refining, and extending product features with a stronger engineering mindset.

-### What I Like Building
-Projects with a clear purpose that I can finish, learn from, and improve over time.

----

 ## Current Focus